The best Bonfire night eczema advice we can give you is…. Don’t let eczema spoil the fun!

 - Never use paraffin or petrol on a bonfire

-- Make sure the fire is out and surroundings are made safe before leaving
+- Make sure the fire is out and the surroundings are made safe before leaving

 - Keep pets indoors.

-Far too often with eczema we miss out on the fun, Our bonfire night advice is, Don’t let this bonfire night be one of those nights.
-If you’re too poorly to go outside, make it fun inside.
+Far too often with eczema, we miss out on the fun, Our bonfire night advice is, Don’t let this bonfire night be one of those nights.
+If you’re too ill to go outside, make it fun inside.

 Many games can be played indoors, have some quality family time or even have a movie night if you don’t like fireworks.
 Whatever you do, try and take the focus off eczema for one night.
 Make some great memories of fun and laughter and forget about eczema.

 We have listed some fun games below that you could try, some alternatives to fireworks.